Pranichek/ShipsBattle/README.md

  4. ввести пароль
 <details>
 <summary> English version </summary>
-The main goal of this project is to consolidate the skills of working with the client, server and data transfer.
+The main goal of this project is to consolidate skills in working with the client, server and data exchange.
 Ships Battle is a naval battle game for two people with the ability to connect remotely or on the same network.
 By entering the IP address and port, you can connect and play together with another player.
+During the game, you have the opportunity to get coins for hitting ships, and then spend them on weapons from the store, but if you want to earn more coins, you can complete the tasks that are in the store, and also, if you earn the "Tycoon" medal, the number of coins for hitting the ship will be greater.

 To create a game, you need:
  1. an ip address that accepts a request from any user (0.0.0.0), or a local address
  2. Enter the port